 - LegesGPT for quick research and associate training

-Use AI tools to quickly understand the legal landscape, then verify key cases with KeyCite/Shepard's for critical matters.
+Use AI tools to quickly map the legal landscape, then verify key cases with KeyCite or Shepard's for critical matters.

 The best researchers cross-reference multiple databases.
 A case that appears on Google Scholar should be verified for current validity.